Specialist Bariatric Surgeon in Sydney | Gastric Sleeve, Bypass & Weight Loss Surgery

-Bariatric surgery, also known as weight loss surgery or obesity surgery, is a medically proven treatment for patients living with obesity who have not achieved sustained weight loss through diet, exercise, and medical management alone.
+Bariatric surgery is a clinically proven treatment for patients living with obesity who have not achieved sustained weight loss through diet, exercise, and medical management alone.

-For eligible patients, bariatric surgery can lead to significant weight loss, improvement in metabolic health, and reduction in obesity-related conditions such as type 2 diabetes, hypertension, sleep apnoea, and fatty liver disease.
+For appropriately selected patients, surgery can lead to significant and sustained weight loss, as well as improvement or resolution of obesity-related conditions such as type 2 diabetes, hypertension, sleep apnoea, and fatty liver disease.

 Specialist Bariatric Surgeon in Sydney

-Dr David Joseph is a specialist upper gastrointestinal and laparoscopic surgeon in Sydney with extensive experience in gastric sleeve, gastric bypass, and revision bariatric surgery.
-He performs minimally invasive (keyhole) bariatric procedures with a focus on safety, long-term outcomes, and structured post-operative care.
+Dr David Joseph is a specialist upper gastrointestinal and laparoscopic surgeon in Sydney with extensive experience in gastric sleeve surgery, gastric bypass surgery, and complex bariatric cases.

-Consultations are available in Newtown, Sydney, or via Telehealth, providing flexible access for patients across NSW and Australia.
+Consultations are available in Newtown or via Telehealth, providing access for patients across Sydney, NSW, and Australia.

 Who Is a Candidate for Bariatric Surgery?